sqltechhead/connollysmokehouse/_posts/Cooking/2023-12-15-ChristmasPlan.md

 ## The Big Day
 With all your food prepped, a beer in hand and a christmas jumper on, just tick off everything below.
+My timings are based off a 17lb turkey and eating for 2pm

 > I'd advise using something like Amazon Alexa to preset multiple named timers {: .prompt-tip }